kotcrab/ocr-reader/README.md

 ### Installation

-1. Download ZIP of this project [here](https://github.com/kotcrab/ocr-reader/archive/refs/heads/master.zip), extract it.
+1. Download release ZIP, extract it.
 2. If you have JSON key file for your Google Cloud account rename it to `gcp.json` and place it inside `data` folder.
-3. Run `build.bat`.
+3. Run the application with `start.bat`.
-   - On Linux or macOS run `npm install && npm run build` from your terminal.
+   - On Linux or macOS execute `start.sh` from your terminal.
-   - Wait until build finishes, this might take a while.

-Now any time you want to use the app just run `start.bat` (or run `npm run start` from terminal).

 ### Advanced Configuration